 A: Yes and no. Strictly speaking, these are all different, or rather they should all be interpreted differently but, in practice, there is much variation in the way the terms are used.
 In your particular organization, situation, classroom or what-have-you, one or more of these terms may well be in common use, meaning something more or less specific.
 The terms may even be formally defined in some manner, for example in the organization’s risk or security policies, procedures and standards, in laws and regulations, in contracts etc. That’s all very well but the people using the terms are not all experts in this field, and to be fair even the experts sometimes disagree, with good reason.

 Consider the meaning of risk for example.
-As far as I personally am concerned, risk means the combination or coincidence of one or more threats acting on one or more vulnerabilities to cause one or more impacts on something (i.e. normally the organization, but sometimes risk relates to an individual business unit, system, person, location, information or other asset etc., or to several).
-That’s different to ISO/IEC 27000’s definition/s:
+As far as I personally am concerned, risk means either (1) the combination or coincidence of one or more threats acting on one or more vulnerabilities to cause one or more impacts on something (i.e. normally the organization, but sometimes risk relates to an individual business unit, system, person, location, information or other asset etc., or to several); or (2) an estimate of the probability and impact of some event, incident, situation etc. ISO/IEC 27000 has versions of those two definitions, plus several others:

 Anyway, moving swiftly on, threat modelling, analysis or assessment normally explores the range of threats that are of some concern to the organization, identifying, evaluating and sizing them, assessing their capabilities, resourcing, motivation, objectives etc. The analytical process usually focuses on active/deliberate threats, although accidents, mistakes and natural disasters are at least as capable of causing harm.
 Similarly with external and internal threats, combinations of threats (e.g. looters following a flood) plus as-yet-unknown threats: a comprehensive threat model, picture or landscape will cover all possibilities.